EloiStree/2020_07_12_ReHackUnityCore/README.md

 - to provide the Restream platform more users as the tool is kind of amazingly usefull.

 The code of my library are under ["Eloi Donation license"](https://eloistree.page.link/license).
-**But don't forget that if your use of the Restream tool is commercial way, you need to talk about it direclty with the [Restream Team](https://restream.io/).**
+**But don't forget that if your use of the Restream tool in commercial way, you need to talk about it direclty with the [Restream Team](https://restream.io/).**

 Hope my code is useful to you.
 May the code be with you.